SBMO.AS

 1

-SBM has 5 FPSO(s) under construction for delivery until 2027.
-Project results and asset development will materialize in the next years.
+SBM Offshore has 3 FPSO(s) under construction for delivery in 2025 with > 75% completion.
+Project results and asset development will materialize in the next 12 months.

 0